numenta/nupic.core-legacy/API_CHANGELOG.md

 * Removed methods SpatialPooler::setSynPermTrimThreshold & SpatialPooler::getSynPermTrimThreshold.
 Synapse trimming was an optimization which is no longer possible because of an implementation change.

+* Removed method SpatialPooler::setSynPermMax as the maximum permanence is now defined (hardcoded) as nupic::algorithms::connections::maxPermancence = 1.0f;